Day 6: "The Eagle's Gaze" / गरुड़ की दृष्टि

 When you wrap your limbs in Eagle Pose, everything narrows.
 Your vision narrows as your hands come in front of your face.
 Your body compresses.
 Like Garuda folding his wings to dive with precision through the rings of fire, you focus everything into a single point.

-Hold: 30 seconds on the first side.
-Then unwind slowly, return to Tadasana, shake the legs gently, and switch sides: left thigh over right, right arm over left.
-Hold 30 seconds on the second side.
+Hold: 30 seconds each side.
+Unwind slowly, return to Tadasana, shake the legs, and switch sides (left thigh over right, right arm over left).

-Teacher's note: Walk the room during this pose and remind students: "The depth of the wrap does not matter.
-The steadiness of your gaze is the pose.
-If you can hold your Drishti for thirty seconds without wavering, you have done Eagle Pose."
+Teacher's note: Remind students: "The depth of the wrap does not matter.
+The steadiness of your gaze is the pose."

 ---